krishna-bahadur/Dot-Net-MAUI/README.md

 - **Top Rated**: Discover the highest-rated movies based on user reviews.
 - **Movie Details**: Access detailed information about each movie, including plot summaries and trailers.
 - **Search Functionality**: Search for movies by name to find specific films quickly.

+## Note

+This app was created for learning purposes to explore and understand .NET MAUI.
+It is a demonstration of how to use MAUI for building cross-platform applications with movie-related features.

 ## How It Works